 Our history

 We have a long educational experience of over 90 years(!).
-The former Lorentz Lyceum was founded in 1929 by parents who did not find in Eindhoven the appropriate education they envisioned for their children.
-They were inspired by the Nobel laureate Hendrik Antoon Lorentz.
-He was a leading physicist who was an inspiration to many parents, often Philips employees.
-In 1930, the Lorentz Lyceum opened its doors at 15-17 Parklaan.
-In the early 1960s, the school got its own building on Celebeslaan.
+The former Lorentz Lyceum was founded in 1929 by parents who in Eindhoven did not find the appropriate education they had in mind for their children.
+They were inspired by the Nobel Prize winner Hendrik Antoon Lorentz.
+He was a leading physicist who inspired many parents, often Philip's employees.
+In 1930 the Lorentz Lyceum opened its doors on the Parklaan 15-17.
+In the early 1960s, the school had its own building at the Celebeslaan.

-The adjacent school, the Rommert Casimir Havo, was also founded by parents inspired by Rommert Casimir, educator and educational innovator who stood for the importance of a modern approach in education.
+The neighbouring school, the Rommert Casimir Havo, was also founded by parents with the inspiration Rommert Casimir, educational and educational innovator who stood for the importance of a modern approach to education.

-In 1996, these two schools merged to form the Lorentz Casimir Lyceum for havo, atheneum and gymnasium education.
-In 1999, the two schools were physically connected by adding an intermediate building.
+In 1996, these two schools joined the Lorentz Casimir Lyceum for havo, atheneum and gymnasium education.
+In 1999, both schools were physically linked by adding an intermediate building.

 New construction

-However, the school buildings no longer meet current educational building requirements and are in need of renovation.
-The new building of the Lorentz Casimir Lyceum will come in the backyard of the current building.
-The new school year 2024-2025 will start in the new building; the old building will be demolished in the summer of 2024.
+However, school buildings no longer meet the current requirements of an educational building and need to be renovated.
+The new construction of the Lorentz Casimir Lyceum is to enter the backyard of the current building.
+The new school year 2024-2025 will start in the new building, the old building will be demolished in the summer of 2024.